spankr/akka-tutorials/README.md

 These examples are intended to be "empirical" examples of some of the logic in the [actor pattern], using the Akka.NET open-source library.
-If you are new, I cannot reccommend strongly enough going through the [Akka.Net Bootcamp][bootcamp] by Petabridge.
+If you are new to Akka.NET and the actor system, I strongly recommend:

+ * The [Akka.Net Bootcamp][bootcamp] by Petabridge.
+ * The [Official Akka.NET Professional Code Samples][samples].

 Petabridge is the team that created (and maintain!) all of the akka.NET libraries.
 They can also be found on [Akka.NET Gitter][gitter] where they help support the community.

 ## Tutorial.Akka01.SimpleActor